Early IT Summer Camp FAQ

-The Early IT Summer Camp is a free, two-week camp each day between 9 AM- 4 PM hosted by the School of Information Technology at the University of Cincinnati.
+The Early IT Summer Camp is a free day camp hosted by the School of Information Technology at the University of Cincinnati.
 It is designed to give high school students a solid foundation in Information Technology including: cybersecurity, software development, game development and simulation, and data and cloud technologies.
 Our camp gives students access to learn from esteemed faculty in the School of Information Technology, an opportunity to interact with top industry leaders, and the chance to engage in a series of team-based projects.

 The Early IT Summer Camp will take place completely online.
-Faculty, students, staff and alumni are working together to bring an engaging experience for all.
+Faculty, students, staff, alumni and industry partners are working together to bring an engaging experience for all.
 We will be utilizing the School’s current learning management system (the same one used in our classes) in addition to online meeting tools found in industry to present and disseminate the camp content.

 If you are a high school student who likes technology and wants to solve real-world problems, the virtual Early IT Summer Camp is for you!
 This covers anyone who is a rising 9th grader through rising Senior.